Peyton Sawyer: Early seasons

 Later, while at home, Peyton yells at Brooke that she did not ruin their friendship; Brooke ruined it a long time ago.
 Following this, Peyton decides to skip prom, but gets convinced not to do so by Lucas.
 As she walks to her door to answer it (thinking it is Lucas), the man behind the door turns around and it is actually her stalker, Psycho Derek.
 He ties her up and gags her in her basement and proceeds to make a mock prom for them; he takes pictures of the bound and gagged Peyton, dancing with her and telling her they are gonna "go upstairs and have the perfect prom night".
 Brooke arrives, knowing that Peyton would never skip prom.
 Psycho Derek tries to kill Brooke, but Peyton and Brooke eventually overpower him and he ends up in jail.
 This experience repairs Peyton's and Brooke's friendship.
 Peyton learns that Psycho Derek's real name is Ian Banks.
 She forgives him after discovering disturbing facts about his past, and tells him that she hopes he finds peace.
-Lucas and Peyton eventually have sex together for the first time.
-After making sure with Lucas, Peyton decides to take an internship in L.A. and thus spends the whole summer with Brooke.
+Lucas and Peyton eventually make love together for the first time at Honey Grove Prom.
+After making sure it is ok for Lucas, Peyton decides to take an internship in L.A., but the two decide to go long distance, and then they graduate, ending high school together on a high note.
+She also spends the whole summer with Brooke.

 Missing years

 One year after season 4, Peyton is surprised by Lucas when he comes to LA to propose to her.
 Feeling it is too soon, she says "someday", unknowingly setting their breakup in motion.
 One year later, Lucas's novel becomes a bestseller and he is scheduled to have a book signing in L.A.
 Having missed her, he calls her and invites her to come to the signing.
 Peyton comes, but witnesses Lindsey Strauss giving Lucas a congratulatory kiss, assumes that Lindsey and Lucas are in a relationship, and leaves thinking there is no hope for her and Lucas to be together.
-Lucas thinks Peyton did not bother to come to the book signing, and consequently goes on his first date with Lindsey the same night and begins dating her, despite his feelings for Peyton.
-Peyton runs into Julian Baker, whom she had met the day after her breakup with Lucas.
+Lucas thinks Peyton did not bother to come to the book signing, and consequently goes on his first date with Lindsey the same night and some time later begins dating her, despite his surviving feelings for Peyton.
+Peyton then runs into Julian Baker, whom she had met for the first time the day after her breakup with Lucas.
 They talk and he invites her to a work party he has to attend that night.
 She and Julian date for a while afterwards, to the point where she moves in with him and they profess their love for each other, but he ends it after realizing that she will never get over Lucas.